 In 1644 the Spaniards gave the island up after much international pressure.
 Then, on March 23rd 1648, France and the Republic of the United Seven Netherlands signed an agreement, known as the Treaty of Concordia.
 This treaty officially declared that two-thirds of the island belonged to France, the remaining third belonged to the Netherlands.
 But this was only on paper, the treaty wasn’t honoured until 1817.
 By then, the island had already had 16 different ‘owners’.

-Saint Martin, as well as Bonaire, has darkness in its past.
+Saint Martin, as well as Bonaire, have a dark past.
 The Dutch introduced slavery to the island, and introduced slaves from Africa.
 After much uproar about the treatment of slaves, the French abolished slavery in 1848.
 In the Dutch part this wasn’t done until 1863.
 Slaves were forced to mine salt and harvest sugar, and to a lesser extent cacao, cotton and coffee.
 There is not much left of this part of the island’s past, not even the cane sugar plantations.

 Saint Martin wasn’t really developed much otherwise.
 Erik Lawaetz from St. Croix bought a piece of land from the mayor around 1960.
 These lowlands were just swamp land that caused little interest.
 But soon movie and music celebrities, such as Alain Delon and Harry Belafonte built villas here.
 This kick-started the island’s tourism industry.

 Saint Martin currently still belongs to the Netherlands Antilles, but it is going to be a nation of its own within the Netherlands Kingdom.
 But it’s not clear when that will happen exactly.
 The French part is autonomous since 2007 and is an overseas territory of France.